cornerstonejs/cornerstone3D/packages/docs/docs/getting-started/scope.md

 ## Typescript

-Since `Cornerstone3D` and `Cornerstone3DTools` are written in Typescript, they provide a type-safe API.
+Since all libraries in the `Cornerstone3D` monorepo are written in Typescript, they provide a type-safe API.
 This means that you can use the library in a TypeScript environment and using type information, you can be assured that the parameters being passed to any method match what is expected.